-In February 2013, we deposited \$9 million in cash into a restricted time deposits account at a bank as collateral for credit facilities provided by the bank to certain Sogou employees.
+In February 2013, we deposited \$9 million in cash into restricted time deposit accounts at a bank as collateral for credit facilities provided by the bank to certain Sogou employees.
 The facilities are intended to fund the employees' early exercise of Sogou share options and related PRC individual income tax.
-We are not subject to any additional potential payments other than the restricted time deposits amount, and believe that the fair value of our guarantee liability is immaterial.
-The restricted time deposits are valued based on the prevailing interest rates in the market.
+We are not subject to any additional potential payments other than the restricted time deposit amounts, and believe that the fair value of our guarantee liability is immaterial.